 A study-abroad program tends to be set up on a one way basis and allows individual students or groups of students the opportunity to study at a university or institution on a short-term basis.

-Mount Allison's many study abroad and exchange programs offer a wide range of international options, but for some students there are other universities in other countries where they would like to study.
+Semester Programs: Study abroad can take place during a semester if a student wishes to study at a non-partner university.
+While Mount Allison's many exchange programs offer a wide range of international options, some students wish to study at other universities in other countries.
 Students who intend to register at a non-partner university as a "free-moving" or visiting student are not regarded as Mount Allison exchange students and must therefore follow a different application process.

 Summer Programs: The summer provides an excellent opportunity for Mount Allison students to continue their studies abroad.
 Mount Allison offers a variety of summer study abroad programs, as do our partner universities and institutions.